 - If you planted peonies in the last year or two and they aren't producing flowers, don't be alarmed; it can often take 2-3 years for them to establish and bloom.

 - Excessive shade can also lead to poor flower development (peonies prefer full sun and can take some shade).
 If this is the case, dig up peonies in the fall and place them in a sunny location.

 - One of the more common reasons peonies don't bloom is that they are planted too deeply.
 The crown of the plant should be no more than two inches below the soil surface.

 - Over-fertilizing can also reduce the bloom of your peonies.
 Too much nitrogen fertilizer will cause the plants to produce a lot of foliage and a reduced number of blooms.
 Established plants with good growth only need to be fertilized every few years, if at all.
 If you decide to fertilize, do so after they are done blooming and use a balanced fertilizer or one with a higher phosphorous content (middle number).

-Despite the old wives tale, peonies do not need ants to help them flower.
-Ants are commonly seen on the buds of peonies and many think that they help pry the flower buds open.
+Despite the old wives' tale, peonies do not need ants to help them flower.
+Ants are commonly seen on the buds of peonies, and many think that they help pry the flower buds open.
 Peonies have glands called extrafloral nectaries on their sepals (leaf-like structures that cover the flower before it opens) that release nectar.
-These are different than the nectaries that are inside of the flower that produce nectar to encourage pollination and provide food for pollinators.
+These are different from the nectaries inside the flower that produce nectar to encourage pollination and provide food for pollinators.
 It is believed that plants have these extrafloral nectaries to attract beneficial insects.
-The beneficials (such as ladybugs and ants) will feed on the nectar and protect the plant from pests.
+The beneficials, such as ladybugs and ants, will feed on the nectar and protect the plant from pests.

 Just like roses and many other flowers, it's a good idea to remove flower heads and/or seed pods when plants are done blooming.
 This will help the appearance of the plants and also prevent the plant from sending energy into producing seeds.